Service & Justice

 Days of Service

-Throughout the academic year, BarryU comes together for a morning of service and reflection with our community partners across South Florida.
+Throughout the academic year, BarryU comes together for a day of service and reflection with our community partners across South Florida.
 This tradition brings together student clubs, residence halls, friends, athletic teams, and more to serve in our local community.
-Days of Service hours fulfill your service-learning requirement for classes as well.
+Days of Service hours also fulfill your service-learning requirement for classes.

-Look out for dates for each Day of Service and contact Gabe Bouani at gbouani@barry.edu to get involved or learn more.
-Faculty is also encouraged to support students participating in Days of Service.
+Look out for dates for each Day of Service and contact Ahjané Billingsley at abillingsley@barry.edu to get involved or learn more.
+Faculty are also encouraged to participate in Days of Service.

-• Earth Week Day of Service – Sustainability Saturday (April)
+• April: Sustainability Saturday - Earth Week Day of Service

-True to the Adrian Dominican charism and inspired by BarryU’s core commitments, student servant-leaders apply to the Barry Service Corps to engage with some of the world’s deepest needs, right in our own neighborhood of Miami.
-Informed by rich Catholic Social Teaching, the BSC addresses immediate needs (service) and root causes (justice) in the community.
+True to the Adrian Dominican charism and inspired by BarryU’s core commitments, student servant-leaders apply to the Faith Justice Fellows to engage with some of the world’s deepest needs, right in our own neighborhood of Miami.
+Informed by rich Catholic Social Teaching, Fellows work to accompany and address immediate needs (service) and root causes (justice) in the community.

-Selected BSC Members participate in faith formation and leadership development through the lens of service and justice.
+Faith Justice Fellows participate in faith formation and leadership development through the lens of service and justice over the course of the academic year.
 Each member is matched with a local community partner and begins service in the Fall Semester.

 Wondering if you should apply?